 The Shropshire Barn Owl Group has shown that pairs nesting in boxes produce more young than pairs using natural sites, and we hope the boxes will allow numbers to increase in our area.
 The boxes are more likely to be occupied in places where there are owls already, and we can provide boxes at new sites if the habitat is suitable.

 - If you think you have a suitable site, or if you see a Barn Owl, we’d like to know, please.

 Small Woodland Birds

-We provide, free of charge, small nest boxes in groups of 10 to people who have suitable sites, and who agree to maintain them (basically, clean them out each year), provide us with a report on the birds that use them, and the outcome.
-If the boxes are clustered in groups of four, it is likely that a Great Tit and a Blue Tit will occupy two of them , but their territorial behaviour will prevent other tits from occupying the nearby boxes, so they will be used by other, scarcer species.
+When funds allow we have provided, free of charge, small nest boxes in groups of 10 to people who had suitable sites, and who agreed to maintain them (basically, clean them out each year), provide us with a report on the birds that use them, and the outcome.
+If the boxes are clustered in groups of four, it is likely that a Great Tit and a Blue Tit will occupy two of them , but their territorial behaviour will prevent other tits from occupying the nearby boxes, so they may be used by other, scarcer species.

 By 2014, over 400 boxes had been put up, and most were investigated by potential occupants.
 As part of a ringing programme for Redstart and Pied Flycatcher 386 boxes were checked; 141 were occupied (48 Pied Flycatcher, 4 Redstart, 60 Blue Tits, 26 Great Tits and 2 Nuthatch.
 Six members reported that 37 Great Tit, 26 Blue Tit, 9 Redstart, 6 Pied Flycatcher and an unknown number of Nuthatch chicks fledged in boxes in their gardens in 2014.